 Adjustable Rate Mortgages

-ARM interest rates are tied to an index and adjusted at regular intervals.
+Adjustable-rate mortgage interest rates are tied to an index and adjusted at regular intervals.
 As market conditions change, your interest rate may go up or down.

-Who is best suited to an ARM?
+Who is best suited to this type of loan?

 - Those who plan to sell or refinance within a few years of purchase.

 What’s the advantage?
 You get the adjustable-rate mortgage’s low initial rate, but if you do plan to move, you may do so before the rate goes up.